netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

          [Ingress class](../../docs/configure/ingress-classes.md) is used when multiple Ingress load balancers are used to load balance different ingress resources.

-         The Citrix ingress controller configures Citrix ADC only with the ingress classes listed under --ingress-classes
+         The Citrix ingress controller configures Netscaler only with the ingress classes listed under --ingress-classes

                      args:
                           - --ingress-classes